MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/browser-join.md

 Schedulers in your organization can turn on this feature for specific appointment types and for individual appointments in the Bookings app.

 After this feature is turned on, the confirmation email or SMS text that’s sent to attendees will contain a meeting join link that opens Teams in a desktop or mobile browser.
-On Android mobile devices, Teams opens in Chrome.
-On iOS mobile devices, Teams opens in Safari.
+For a list of supported browsers, see [Supported browsers](#supported-browsers).

 #### Turn on browser join for an appointment type